What is blockchain? Everything you need to know about blockchain technology

 - Various consensus protocols are used to validate the data entries, thus removing the risk of duplicate entry or fraud.

-So, where does Bitcoin and Cryptocurrencies come into the picture?
+So, where do bitcoin and cryptocurrencies come into the picture?

 As we know today there is various blockchains in existence alongside their own incentives.